-The servocontroller has two programmable analog outputs for the output of dynamic control process variables to an oscilloscope.
-The outputs are accessible on both the backplane and the front panel.
-They are covered by the black Lexan foil on the front panel.
-It is possible to either cut a hole into the foil or - better - the foil can be peeled off carefully so that it can be resecured subsequently.
-The free programmable output is programmed via the command "OT...".
+The servocontroller has two analog outputs which are used for the output of dynamic control process variables to an oscilloscope.
+The outputs are available both on the backplane and on the front panel.
+On the front panel, the outputs are covered by a black Lexan foil.
+You can either cut a hole in this foil or, preferably, carefully peel off the foil so that it can be fixed again afterwards.
+The freely programmable output is programmed with the command "OF...":